SwiftyBeaver/SBObjectiveCWrapper/README.md

 If you have questions please contact us via the dedicated [SwiftyBeaver Twitter account](https://twitter.com/SwiftyBeaver).
 Feature requests or bugs are better reported and discussed as Github Issue.

 ## License
-SwiftyBeaver is released under the [MIT License](https://github.com/SwiftyBeaver/SwiftyBeaver/blob/master/LICENSE).
+SBObjectiveCWrapper is released under the [MIT License](https://github.com/SwiftyBeaver/SwiftyBeaver/blob/master/LICENSE).